 PoSGH clinic back up and running

-THE outpatient clinic at the Port of Spain General Hospital is back up and running, according to acting CEO of the North West Regional Health Authority Terron Gilchrist.
+THE outpatient clinic at the Port of Spain General Hospital is back up and running, says acting CEO of the North West Regional Health Authority Terron Gilchrist.

-The clinic was flooded out on Monday which resulted in dozens of patients being turned away as water ran down the walls and on to the floor, flooding the area and making it impossible for doctors to see the patients.
+On Monday dozens of patients were turned away as water ran down the walls and on to the floor, flooding the area and making it impossible for doctors to see the patients.

 Gilchrist said the leak was caused by extreme water pressure in the pipes.